tinoryj/EthAnalysis/README.md

         ```bash
         # After build
         $ cd bin
-        $ ./collectDistCorrelation
+        $ ./collectReadCorrelation # For reads
+        $ ./collectUpdateCorrelation # For updates
         ```

     - What you get after execution:
         - output log files, whose names are formated as `[output path prefix]rawFreq-[batch start ID]-[batch end ID]-Dist[current distance]-[input log file path string].log`, the number of output log files depends on how many batches and distance parameters are configured.
-        - Each line in the output log file is formatted as as `key: 41070e080f08-6;41070e080f080c-7; Freq: 3; Blocks: 20499865;20499866;20499867`, recording the keys, co-accessed count (Freq) of the KV pairs, and also the IDs of the blocks that contain such co-accesses.
+        - Each line in the output log file is formatted as `key: 41070e080f08-6;41070e080f080c-7; Freq: 3; Blocks: 20499865;20499866;20499867`, recording the keys, co-accessed count (Freq) of the KV pairs, and also the IDs of the blocks that contain such co-accesses.

 - Analysis of co-accesses of KV pairs

     You can then merge the distance correlation output log batches for each distance and sort the log entries by co-access count in descending order.

-    - You should configure the distance and list of log files in `main()` of `analysisCorrelation.go`:
+    - You should configure the distance and list of log files in `main()` of `analysisReadCorrelation.go` (for reads) or `analysisUpdateCorrelation.go` (for updates):

         ```go
         func main() {